Alonso-del-Arte/blackjack/README.md

 This project started out as a Java 8 project.
 However, I've decided it's now going to be a Java 21 project.
 Seems kind of appropriate, doesn't it?

+The main test dependency is JUnit 4.
+On January 21, 2025, I added TestFrame 1.0 so that I can use `assertThrows()` in some tests.

 ## Sample plays of the console applicaton

 ### Win with natural blackjack